 Ensure that the poles include a handhole near the base oriented as required.
 Reinforce the handhole with a welded-on steel frame with a grounding lug and fit it with a cover plate fastened by stainless steel screws.
 Ensure that the poles also include a cable and wire support J-hook welded near the top and a removable pole cap.
 Design poles so their interiors conceal wiring.

 Furnish certified materials according to Supplement 1094.

+All pole and foundation designs and calculations shall be stamped/sealed by a Professional Engineer and submitted to the Office of Traffic Operations for acceptance.

 2. Steel Pole.
-Use tapered steel tubes meeting the requirements of ASTM A595 Grade A or ASTM A572 Grade 55 or 65.

 Use poles designed and constructed so that all wiring and grounding facilities are concealed within the pole.